Plagiosauridae

-Plagiosauridae is a clade of temnospondyls of the Early to Late Triassic.
-Deposits of the group are most commonly found in non-marine aquatic depositional environments from central Europe and Greenland, but other remains have been found in Russia, Scandinavia, Australia and possibly Thailand.
+Plagiosauridae is a clade of temnospondyls known from the Early to Late Triassic.
+Deposits of the group are most commonly found in non-marine aquatic depositional environments from central Europe and Greenland, but other remains have been found in Russia, Scandinavia, Australia, and possibly Thailand.

 Material

 The majority of plagiosaurid remains are of the genus Gerrothorax, which have been recovered from the Fleming Fjord Formation of Jameson Land, East Greenland, and from many localities in southern Germany.
 All of this material is currently assigned to a single species, G. pulcherrimus.
 Plagiosuchus material is also very abundant, though poorly preserved and has been found only from Germany.
 Additional material, including the material of all other plagiosaurids, is significantly more fragmentary and less abundant than that of Gerrothorax.
 These additional materials are predominantly from Germany and Russia with some potential material also reported from Thailand and Brazil.

 Description

 Plagiosaurids are predominantly characterized by the unique structure of their skulls and the armor that lines their trunk.
 The heads of these animals are short and wide with an overall semi-circular layout and extremely large orbital fenestrae.
 The skull and trunk of these organisms are generally vertically compressed to varying degrees within members of the clade to form an overall flattened body plan.
 Some articulated, three-dimensional preservation of plagiosaurids indicates that this flattening was a feature of the animals in life and is not a preservation artifact (the animals were not flattened by fossilization).
-The amount of vertical compression ("flattening") in plagiosaurids varies somewhat with the most basal member, Plagiosuchus, being only somewhat compressed while more derived members such as Gerrothorax and Megalophthalma being much significantly more compressed.
-Their skull, also vertically compressed, has dorsally oriented large orbital fenestrae and contained a battery of small teeth the curve inward.
-The trunks of these animals have shortened limbs relative their body size and the backs were generally covered in bony armor which is denser in the more derived members of the clade.
+The amount of vertical compression ("flattening") in plagiosaurids varies somewhat, with the most basal member, Plagiosuchus, being only somewhat compressed while more derived members such as Gerrothorax and Megalophthalma are much more significantly compressed.
+Their skull, also vertically compressed, has dorsally oriented large orbital fenestrae and contained a battery of small teeth that curve inward.
+The trunks of these animals have shortened limbs relative to their body size, and the backs were generally covered in bony armor which is denser in the more derived members of the clade.